-Built Heritage, Architectural Policy & Strategic Infrastructure Section’s key areas of responsibility are to develop, promote and implement policies and legislation for the protection of architectural heritage and to promote best practice in modern architecture & urban design.
+Built Heritage Policy Section’s key areas of responsibility are to develop, promote and implement policies and legislation for the protection of architectural heritage and to promote best practice in modern architecture & urban design.

 The key objectives are to:

 (i) provide a policy, legislative and administrative framework to protect architectural heritage as a national resource;

 (ii) promote increased public awareness and appreciation of architecture and our national built heritage